All Episodes

 And after he finished what he said, he opened it up to questions.

-And the first question I think came from we may even have this.
+And the first question I think came from, we may even have this.

-We do grab audio soundbite number uh two.
+We do grab audio soundbite number two.

 We even have this on tape.

-The president has just finished talking about the status of the nation's energy supply and distribution system, and here's what Nedra Pickler asked.
+The president has just finished talking about the status of the nation's energy supply and distribution system.

-I want to ask you about a different um result of these storms, and that is the racial divide that's been exposed in this country.
+I want to ask you about a different result of these storms, and that is the racial divide that's been exposed in this country.

 Blacks and whites feel very differently about what happened.

-We all um recognize that the response to Rita was much better than the response to Katrina, but there are some strong feelings in the black community that that difference had a racial component to it.
+We all recognize that the response to Rita was much better than the response to Katrina, but there are some strong feelings in the black community that that difference had a racial component to it, that the white, you know, rural residents got taken care of better than the black urban residents.

 How do you respond to that?